midonet/midonet/docs/midolman-flow-invalidation.md

 #### Tagging by Router:
 - gives every flow a tag consisting of its own ID
 - gives every flow a tag consisting of its own ID and the IP destination
+- gives every flow a tag consisting of its own ID + the hash of the  route the IP destination matched
 - gives every flow a tag consisting of the inFilter
 - gives every flow a tag consisting of the (its id + inFilter)
 - gives every flow a tag consisting of the outFilter